nhan-orgs/sdv-rust-apps/smart-wipers/README.md

 * Idea:
     * Methods: `get`, `set`, `subscribe`
     * Subscribe the hood, whenever the hood is updated, turn off the wipers if the hood and the wipers are currently open
+* Do not manage case open wipers while the hood is open

 ## 3. Hood and wipers subcribe version
 * Path: `smart-wipers/src/bin/subscribe-ver.rs`